Stonewall Jackson: Slavery

-Jackson was not known to the white inhabitants of Lexington, instead mostly being known by many of the African Americans in town, both slaves and free blacks.
-In 1855, he organized Sunday School classes for blacks at the Presbyterian Church, as part of a broader program of evangelizing pro-slavery theology to enslaved people following Nat Turner's 1831 rebellion.
-His second wife, Mary Anna Jackson, taught with Jackson, as "he preferred that my labors should be given to the colored children, believing that it was more important and useful to put the strong hand of the Gospel under the ignorant African race, to lift them up".
+Jackson was not known to the white inhabitants of Lexington, instead mostly being known by many of the African Americans in town, both enslaved people and free blacks.
+In 1855, he organized Sunday School classes for blacks at the Presbyterian Church.
+Though at the time, some in society proposed a broader program of evangelizing pro-slavery theology to enslaved people following Nat Turner's 1831 rebellion, it is undisputed that Jackson violated state law in encouraging literacy among his students.
+His second wife, Mary Anna Jackson, taught with Jackson, as "he preferred that [her] labors should be given to the colored children, believing that it was more important and useful to put the strong hand of the Gospel under the ignorant African race, to lift them up".
 The pastor, Dr. William Spottswood White, described the relationship between Jackson and his Sunday afternoon students: "In their religious instruction he succeeded wonderfully.
 His discipline was systematic and firm, but very kind. ...
 His servants reverenced and loved him, as they would have done a brother or father. ...
 He was emphatically the black man's friend."
 He addressed his students by name and they referred to him as "Marse Major".

-Jackson owned six slaves in the late 1850s.
+Jackson owned six enslaved people in the late 1850s.
 Three (Harriet, nicknamed "Hetty", and her teenage sons Cyrus and George) were received as part of the dowry at his marriage to Mary Anna Jackson.
-Another slave, Albert, requested that Jackson purchase him and allow him to work for his freedom; he was employed as a waiter in one of the Lexington hotels and Jackson rented him to VMI between 1858 and 1860.
-He had likely bought his freedom by 1863.
-Amy also requested that Jackson purchase her from a public slave auction and she served the family as a cook and housekeeper, before dying in the fall of 1861.
-The sixth, Emma, was a four-year-old orphan with a learning disability, accepted by Jackson from an aged widow and presented to Anna as a welcome-home gift.
-After Jackson was shot at Chancellorsville, a slave "Jim Lewis, had stayed with Jackson in the small house as he lay dying".
-Jackson and Anna likely sold two of these slaves in 1857 to pay for a larger house after their wedding.
-In her 1895 memoir, Anna described Jackson as a master providing "firm guidance and restraint", who would "punish for first offenses" and "make such an impression that the offense would not be repeated".
+According to Jackson's widow, another enslaved person, Albert, requested that Jackson purchase him and allow him to work for his freedom; he was employed as a waiter in one of the Lexington hotels and Jackson rented him to VMI between 1858 and 1860.
+He likely bought his freedom by 1863.
+Jackson's widow also claimed that Amy requested Jackson purchase her from a public slave auction and served the family as a cook and housekeeper, before dying in the fall of 1861.
+Jackson's widow's claims about enslaved people asking to be purchased are dubious due to her attempt to distance him from slavery in the decades after the war.
+The sixth, Emma, was a four-year-old orphan with a learning disability, accepted by Jackson from an aged widow and presented to Anna.
+After Jackson was shot at Chancellorsville, an enslaved man "Jim Lewis, had stayed with Jackson in the small house as he lay dying".
+Jackson and Anna likely sold two of these enslaved people in 1857 to pay for a larger house after their wedding.
+In her 1895 memoir, Anna described Jackson as providing "firm guidance and restraint", who would "punish for first offenses" and "make such an impression that the offense would not be repeated".
 Jackson left few indications of his private views on slavery, but he largely accepted it as a divinely sanctioned institution, and his actions were typical for white slaveowners of his era.